thedopepirate/gmbot/README.md

 the commands might take some time, do not move your mouse or type when running the bot.

-IF YOU WISH TO YOU CAN FURTHER AUTOMATE THE BOT BY TASK SCHEDULING SO THAT IT RUNS main.py AUTOMATICALLY using task scheduler.
+IF YOU WISH TO YOU CAN FURTHER AUTOMATE THE BOT BY TASK SCHEDULING SO THAT IT RUNS main.py AUTOMATICALLY at a certain time (you will have to turn your pc on and login tho)

-watch this video ( instead of z.py use main.py )
+watch this video ( instead use the main.py in your C drive 'gmbot' folder ) https://youtu.be/CBk-PZSvlEY
-https://youtu.be/CBk-PZSvlEY

 THANKS FOR DOWNLOADING MY BOT